linkingpaths/skra-geo/README.md

 ]
 ```

 Geometry coordinates are returned in [ISNET93](https://is.wikipedia.org/wiki/ISNET93) and they usually need conversion to something more standard (like [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System)) to be used.
+You can use our [isnet93](https://github.com/linkingpaths/isnet93) to easily convert these coordinates.

 ## Contributing